João de Deus Pires Ferreira

 João de Deus Pires Ferreira (1759–1821) was a Brazilian militant for the end of the slavery and the rule of Dom João VI over Brazil.
 He was part of the Pernambucan revolt, but was arrested and died shortly after his release.

 Biography

 João de Deus Pires Ferreira was born in 1759, on the freguesia of São Frei Pedro Gonçalves, Recife.
 Son of Domingos Pires Ferreira with Joanna Maria de Deus Correia Pinto, he had 14 siblings, being the 8th oldest.

 He studied philosophy (1776) and mathematics (1778, 1781) at the University of Coimbra, and graduated as Bachelor of Laws on 21 May 1778.
 During his studies, he became personal friends with the poet Sousa Caldas.
-Sousa wrote a letter to him called "Carta Marítima" (1790), that differed from the rest of his work by the use of satire and irreverence and making it clear their sympathy to the French Revolution.
+Sousa wrote him a letter called "Carta Marítima" (1790), that differed from the rest of his work by the use of satire and irreverence and making it clear their sympathy to the French Revolution.
 There, he also became known to Joaquim Pinto de Campos.